jrochkind/attr_json/README.md

 ## Querying

-There is some built-in support for querying using postgres jsonb containment (`@>`) operator.
+There is some built-in support for querying using [postgres jsonb containment](https://www.postgresql.org/docs/9.5/static/functions-json.html)
+(`@>`) operator. (or see [here](https://blog.hasura.io/the-unofficial-guide-to-jsonb-operators-in-postgres-part-1-7ad830485ddf) or [here](https://hackernoon.com/how-to-query-jsonb-beginner-sheet-cheat-4da3aa5082a3)).
 For now you need to additonally `include JsonAttribute::Record::QueryScopes` to get this behavior.

 ```ruby